Hackuarium/simple-spectro/experiments/kinetic/phenolphthalein/20190406/README.md

 ## Possible improvements

-We could acquire more points if we decide to only take the green channel especially at high concentration of NaOH in which the kinetic is fast.
+We could acquire more points if we decided to only take the green channel especially at high concentrations of NaOH in which the kinetic is fast.

 ## References